Fungal folliculitis

 Majocchi's granuloma is a skin condition characterized by deep, pustular plaques, and is a form of tinea corporis.
 It is a localized form of fungal folliculitis.
 Lesions often have a pink and scaly central component with pustules or folliculocentric papules at the periphery.
-The name comes from Professor Domenico Majocchi, who discovered the disorder in 1883.
+The name comes from Domenico Majocchi, who discovered the disorder in 1883.
 Majocchi was a professor of dermatology at the University of Parma and later the University of Bologna.
-The most common dermatophyte is called Trichophyton rubrum.
+This disease is most commonly caused by filamentous fungi in the genus Trichophyton.

 Symptoms and signs

 Majocchi's granuloma often presents as pink scaly patches with pustules at the periphery.
 It is most common on skin exposed to mechanical abuse—wear and tear—such as the upper and lower extremities.
 Patients experience papules, pustules, or even plaques and nodules at the infection site.
 The white to red papules and pustules often have a perifollicular location.
 Hair shafts can be easily removed from the pustules and papules.
 Itching is common.

 Firm or fluctuant subcutaneous nodules or abscesses represent a second form of MG that is generally observed in immunosuppressed hosts.
 Nodules may develop in any hair-bearing part of the body, but are most often observed on the forearms, hands, and legs of infected individuals.
 Involvement of the scalp and face is rarely observed.
 Lesions start as solitary or multiple well-circumscribed perifollicular papulopustules and nodules with or without background erythema and scaling.
 In rare circumstances, the lesions may have keloidal features.